tabreu8/simple_ai_agent_web_server/README.md

 - 🔍 **Knowledge Search**: Find relevant information from your document collection
 - 💬 **Conversation Memory**: The AI remembers context within conversation sessions
 - 🌐 **Web Access**: AI can also search the web for additional information
+- 🧠 **Enhanced LLM Parsing**: Optional AI-powered document processing for better understanding of complex layouts and images

 ## 🚀 Quick Start